Skip to main content

 bbr.workloads.start(workload_id)

-Uploading a new version to the model
+Push a new version

 bbr.models.upload("./titanic", model_name)